SarikaHemal/JustTestITAutomation/README.md

 How to check report?
-After Test excecute the tests index file will created in "TestResults" folder in project location Goto folder explorer>TestResults open Index.html in webbrowser to view BDD style report If test fail then image will create and attach with report
+After Test excecute the tests index file will created in "TestResults" folder in project location Goto folder explorer>TestResults open Index.html in webbrowser to view BDD style report.
+If test fail, then image will create and attach with report